-When you install Qt Design Studio, everything you'll need to design UIs and to preview them on the desktop or embedded Linux devices is automatically installed and configured correctly for you.
 In Qt Design Studio, you build UIs around the behavior of components and how they connect with one another.
-You can use preset components available in the Library view or combine them to create your own components.
+You can use preset components available in the Components view or combine them to create your own components.
 You can specify values for the properties of a component to change its appearance and behavior.
 All components have a set of predefined properties, some of which control things that are visible to users, while others are used behind the scene.

 - Designing Application Flows

 You can design an application in the form of a schematic diagram that shows all significant components of an application UI and their interconnections by means of symbols.
 This results in an interactive prototype that can be clicked through to simulate the user experience of the application.

 - Using Components

 - Specifying Component Properties

 You can specify values for the properties of a component to change its appearance and behavior.
 All components have a set of predefined properties.
 Some properties, such as position, size, and visibility, are common to all components, whereas others are specific to the component.
-You can specify properties for your components in the Properties view.
+You can specify values for properties of component instances in the Properties view.